ah3eyy/news-aggregator-be/README.md

         cd your-repo-name

     2. Create an Environment File and Install
        Create a .env file in the root of the project.
-This file contains environment variables used by the React application. cp .env.example .env
+This file contains environment variables used by the larevel application. cp .env.example .env

        After creating .env